Correct Per Minute Scores and How They Are Adjusted (Equated)

 - Star CBM records the number of correct responses on a form (Correct Count).

 - The Correct Count score on all of the other forms is equated to the form that has been identified as the easiest form.

 - Star CBM converts the equated correct count to a Correct per Minute (CPM) score.
 To do this, the equated correct count is multiplied by 60 and divided by the total time the student took on the assessment.

 As a result, CPM scores indicate the same level of performance and can be interpreted regardless of the specific form taken in a measure.

-Note: Scores for Rapid Color Naming, Rapid Picture Naming, Rapid Letter Naming Field Test, and Rapid Number Naming Field Test are not adjusted.
+Note: Scores for Rapid Color Naming, Rapid Picture Naming, Rapid Letter Naming, Rapid Number Naming, and Sight and High-Frequency Words Field Test measures are not adjusted.
 For Passage Oral Reading, scores on Grade 4, Grade 5, and Grade 6 passages are not adjusted.

 For detailed information, refer to the Star CBM Reading Technical Manual and the Star CBM Math Technical Manual.